Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - Impact of grazing on soil mesofauna diversity and community composition in deciduous rangelands of northwest Alberta

 - Range Management During a Drought

-For additional resources on conservation of native grasslands with industrial disturbance see:
+- Native Grassland –conservation of native grasslands with industrial disturbance

 Alberta’s rangelands have a role to play in carbon storage, an important issue related to climate change.
 Soil scientist Eric Bremmer has written a scientific paper on the issue for AEP.